Unicity/Chimera/classes/Unicity/VLD/README.md

 ### Strings

-A string is some test surrounded by double quotation marks.
+A string is some text surrounded by double quotation marks.

 ```
 "some text"